-You will generally be suitable for an IVA if you have a regular, sustainable source of income.
-An IVA is only available if your debts are greater than the value of your assets (including property).
+An IVA may be suitable if you can afford to pay something to your debts, but not the full amount your creditors want.
 If you have a lump sum to pay towards your debts, you may also qualify for an IVA.

 You can only apply for an IVA if you live in England, Wales or Northern Ireland.
 If you live in Scotland read our debt advice in Scotland page for more information on the solutions available to you.